Frank LaRose: Tenure

 On January 12, 2019, LaRose was sworn in to serve as Ohio's 51st secretary of state, a four-year term.
 He was the "first Summit County resident elected Ohio secretary of state in about 166 years", according to Jim Simon, master of ceremonies of LaRose's swearing-in.
 The Secretary of State offices are in the Continental Plaza high-rise in downtown Columbus.

+As secretary of state, LaRose has focused on election security, voter list maintenance, and ballot access rules.

 In April 2019, he observed the Ukrainian presidential election.
 He promoted simplifying the voter roll maintenance, or "purging," process in May 2019.
 He also sought automated voter registration, stating that he was crafting an election reform bill on the issue.
 In May, LaRose defended Ohio's congressional districts, opposed by Democrats for being gerrymandered to favor the Republican representatives in power.
 In June, he ordered county boards of elections to undergo security upgrades for the 2020 election.

 Cleveland.com reported in September 2019 that, as the top election official in Ohio, LaRose had spent "months working on a project to purge Ohio's inactive voters while also trying to address long-standing criticisms of the controversial process".
 LaRose had focused on fixing issues with voter list maintenance, including, for the first time, publishing the names of voters who could be removed from the voter rolls for inactivity.
 This increase in transparency led to finding various mistakes and recognizing thousands of voters who had been unduly marked as inactive by their respective counties.
 He was urged to halt the state law required voter list maintenance of inactive voters by Democrats over errors, but he defended the "purge."
 That month, his office was reviewing Ohio voter registrations that might have been incorrectly deleted in vendor errors, with Democrats suing.
 The state ultimately determined that around 40,000 entries included on the list of 235,000 voters to be purged were errors, thanks to the list of inactive voters being made public for the first time by Secretary LaRose.

 In September 2019, he was released from a February 2019 lawsuit filed by members of environmental activist groups, who "accused elections officials of using unconstitutional tactics that kept certain initiatives from going before voters".
 On September 19, he said he was in the process of distributing $12.8 million Election Assistance Commission funds.